Choosing an Aerial Lift: Which Man Lift is Best for the Job?

 Rough terrain scissor lifts, however, are a subcategory of scissor lift that has been designed specifically for outdoor use when direct up-and-down movement is needed.
-The biggest difference between these two types of scissor lifts is that rough terrain lifts have four-wheel drive, stabilizers and are fitted with reinforced tires.
+The biggest difference between these two types of scissor lifts is that rough terrain lifts have four-wheel drive, and stabilizers and are fitted with reinforced tires.

 Boom lifts – both articulating and telescopic as well as towable boom lifts – are also okay for outdoor use but aren’t created for it the same way the rough terrain lift is.

 Another reason to identify first and foremost if you’ll be using a lift indoors or outdoors is because of fuel.
 Many telescopic boom lifts run on fuel such as diesel or dual fuel.
 Using these gas-powered machines indoors with low ventilation is dangerous.

 Inquire specifically about electric lifts if you will be operating indoors.
 This will not only keep the operator and other contractors safer, but it will help reduce the risk of fire or explosion inside the building.

 There are two key types of lifts: the scissor lift and the boom lift.

 Scissor lifts operate in the up-down position while boom lifts provide a forward reach.
 Articulating boom lifts also provide a bit of a turning capability in the boom which gives it the ability to reach around corners or up and over beams, roofs, etc.